THESE ARE THE 2012 ENDORSED CANDIDATES TO FUND WHO WON:

 Murphy was certified by the State of Florida as the winner by 2,146

-Expect Allen West to run again for this seat, and expect eQualityGiving to again support Patrick Murphy as an Endorsed Candidate to Fund.
+Allen West may run again for this seat, and so expect eQualityGiving to again support Patrick Murphy as an Endorsed Candidate to Fund.

 LOIS FRANKEL (D-FL) WON ELECTION TO THE U.S. HOUSE

 A very successful fundraiser and seasoned politician, Frankel ran for an open seat which had been flipping red to blue to red the past several elections.

 She made no excuses for her lifetime support of LGBT equality and won the election by 9 points.